*The application cycle for Spring 2022 is closed. The application cycle for Spring 2023 will open on November 1, 2021.*

 *A note for prospective PA students: Exceptions to our application requirements given the current situation with COVID-19 are listed below:

-- We will accept science courses/labs that have had to go online for the remainder of the semester (Spring 2020 and Summer 2020 courses).
+- We will accept science courses/labs that have had to go online for the Spring 2020, Summer 2020, and Fall 2020 semesters.

-- Students given an option of pass/fail at their institution are strongly encouraged to decline that option for all prerequisite courses and maintain a letter grade; however, due to the uniqueness of the current circumstances, pass/fail courses taken during Spring 2020 will be accepted.
+- Students given an option of pass/fail at their institution are strongly encouraged to decline that option for all prerequisite courses and maintain a letter grade.